niutim/NET47_pokemon_app/README.md

 # Pokemon test application

-For detailed informations, read "Project_Test_TechnicalManual.docx" at the root of the repository (in French, no english traduction).
+For detailed informations, read "Project_Test_TechnicalManual.docx" at the root of the repository (in French, no english translation).

 Pre requisites :
 - Visual Studio 2017,